akeneo/pim-helpcenter/content/md/products-super-power/work-on-a-product.md

 Please note that we have defined some limits in order to guarantee that the PIM is functional and runs smoothly.
 - The maximum number of rows in a table is set to 100.
 - The maximum number of table attributes within the PIM is set to 50.
-- The maximum number of cells per product is set to 8000 (it includes the total number of product values + the table attributes content).
+- The maximum number of filled cells per product is set to 8000 (including all the table attributes).

 ### Use the table values to search for your products in the product grid
 Let's assume you use the table attribute for your _ingredient list_, and their _origin_ (this information is stored in a `select` column in your table).